20-2-SKKU-OSS/2020-2-OSS-5/_posts/2020-11-23-OSS-w11-Issue&Suggestion.md

 ---
 layout: post
-title:  "Issue and some suggestions for OSS Project _ 5"
+title:  "[W11] Issue and some suggestions for OSS Project _ 5"
 author: jihye0
 categories: [ issue ]
 tags: [how, project]